 You have successfully created your very own frontend Event Form.
 Now, your users can create events directly from frontend.
 Here is how an event looks like after submitting.

 Wrapping Things Up

-WP User Frontend Pro allows you to create events forms easily so that your users can post events directly from frontend.
-If you are using WPUF for a long time, they you will get the total idea here.
+WP User Frontend Pro allows you to create events forms easily so that your users can post events directly from the frontend.
+If you are using WPUF for a long time, then you will get the total idea here.
 All you have to do is to insert post meta keys and you will be able to use the events form.
 Here's a complete video on this tutorial.

 However, you will need the Pro version of User Frontend as the Free version does not allow you to use custom post types.
 So, why wait?
-Take the advantage of custom post types and meta keywords to make the ultimate events form your users.
+Take the advantage of custom post types and meta keywords to make the ultimate events for your users.